iechevarria/reading-notes/2021/the-asset-economy-adkins-cooper-konings-2020.md

     remains, like an underwater mortgage but undischargeable
 - 73 - young graduates often drained of liquidity by ed debt, depriving them of opportunities for new investment + changing course
+- 75 - future doesn't disappear under capitalism, southwood calls it frenetic inactivity or non-stop inertia
+- 75 - "What we end up with is an exhausting, nerve-racking combination of need for constant vigilance in combination with the absence of clear rewards."
+- 75 - idea that generation locked out of asset ownership is inaccurate when you consider intergeneration transfers
+- 76 - inheritance + living transfers important outside of even 1%

+## conclusion
+- 82 - minsky was post-foundationalist, moved away from idea that there's true/ underlying value
+- 85 - charge of commidification primarily cultural, accepts orthodox econ but with negative normative twist
+- 87 - exclusion of housing from inflation doesn't match experience
+- 89 - large parts of the electorates invested in ongoing asset price inflation, tax concessions, minimal inheritance tax -> housing generator of inequality
+- 90 - piketty says it's natural economic laws, but it's better understood as a function of specific interests of specific constituencies / class; hard to cater to middle class without preventing entry of rest of society
+- 91 - no easy way out of the asset economy

 ## things to look up
 - 14 - keen 2011 on why it's dumb to use barter economy model